30abysses/30abysses-www-contents/ContentsRoot/WwwRoot/TWY.en/2018/10/04/csharp-vs-typescript-basic-types-tuple.md

 # C# Tuple

 * Keywords: `(`, `)`
+* C# tuples are like lightweight classes or structs.
 * The `System.Tuple` class family
   * Reference types
   * Fixed property names (such as `Item1`, `Item2`)